 Local governments in Alabama generally lack authority to regulate firearms or ammunition.

-In 2010, Alabama had the third highest number of gun deaths per capita among the states.
+In 2013, Alabama had the fourth highest number of gun deaths per capita among the states.
 In addition, based on data published by Mayors Against Illegal Guns (“MAIG”), in 2009 Alabama ranked fifth among the states in the rate of crime gun exports – guns originally purchased in that state that were recovered after being used in a crime in another state.
 Alabama exports crime guns at a rate that is more than double the national average, and more than double the rate at which it imports crime guns from other states.

 Alabama Firearms Laws